jmspit/dodo/DEVELOPER.md

 }
 ```

-will catch anything that can go wrong in system plus dodo. dodo::common::Exception instances will include the file and line number where the Exception was thrown.
-Developers may use or mimic the throw_Exception() macro's that are used by ddo internally.
+will also catch any dod exception. dodo::common::Exception instances include the file and line number where the Exception was thrown.
+Developers may use the throw_Exception() macro's that are used by dodo internally.

-The dodo::common::SystemError is used in control flows, and is declared `[[nodiscard]]` so that the compiler issues a warning if any function that returns a
+The dodo::common::SystemError is declared `[[nodiscard]]` so that the compiler issues a warning if any function returns a
-dodo::common::SystemError ignores its return value.
+dodo::common::SystemError that is ignored.

 # Deployment configuration